slamora/brackets-wiki/How-to-Use-Brackets.md

 On the right side of the inline editor, Brackets shows the list of all rules that might be relevant to the selected tag/class/id.
 You can switch between the rules by clicking on them in the list, or using Alt-Up/Down Arrow.
+You can also add a new rule by clicking the New Rule button or pressing Ctrl-Alt-N/Cmd-Opt-N.

-You can make changes in the inline editor and save them, then close the editor by hitting Cmd-E again.
+You can make changes in the inline editor and save them, then close the editor by hitting Ctrl-E/Cmd-E again.
 Edits you make in the inline editor will be properly applied in Live Development mode (see below).

 Brackets also has an early implementation of JavaScript support.
 If you are in